sopelj/hass-anycubic-printer-component/README.md

 Custom integration to connect to the Anycubic 3D Printers that support their app.
 Only just started working on this, but seem to be able to obtain some information.

+*Note*: I have only tested with the Photon Mono SE.
+Technically should work with other resin printers that support the app.
+I have no FDM printers from Anycubic to test with though, so I'm not sure what they return.

 ## Installation

 Add to HACS as custom repository: